rks101/webapps/README.md

 [Layoffs.fyi](https://layoffs.fyi) - see the airtable in action

-[Cotton Bee](https://ctnbee.com/blog/en/) - notice the design elements in slider, sidebars, highlight headings on hover, footer, etc.
+[Cotton Bee](https://ctnbee.com/blog/en/) - notice the design elements in the slider, sidebars, highlight headings on hover, footer, etc.

 [Amazon dogs - liked the template page](https://www.aboutamazon.com/news/workplace/how-much-does-amazon-love-dogs-just-ask-one-of-the-8-000-pups-that-work-here)

+[Bathroom & Plumbing Glossary](https://www.qssupplies.co.uk/bathroom_help_center.asp) - I loved the simplicity of the glossary and the classified listing of items with a picture that anyone can understand.